kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 ##### Test Object addressed to a web element inside `<iframe>` is not supported

-You can paint a `<iframe>` element as a whole.
+You can paint a `<iframe>` element in the target HTML as a whole.
 But unfortunately you can not select a single web element inside a `<iframe>` and paint it with a grey rectangle.

 ## Conclusion